 The processes related to the determination and updating of program objectives, program outcomes, program-specific criteria and course achievements in the institution are defined in the PDCA-Based Education Process Directive.
 Accordingly, internal stakeholders gather on the second week of every June to discuss the course outcomes that will ensure the realization of the program outcomes (in the form of knowledge, skills and competencies in accordance with the TQF) and submit them to the Departmental Board.
 The head of the relevant department is responsible for determining the outcomes of the department courses that will provide the program outcomes together with internal stakeholders.
 The course results accepted by the Department Board are sent to the Faculty Board for approval.
-The Dean is responsible for the conduct of affairs such as preparing the appropriate environment for student-centered education for the realization of course outcomes is carried out through exams, assignments, applications, and projects.
+The Dean is responsible for the conduct of affairs such as preparing the appropriate environment for student-centered education for the realization of course outcomes, training of trainers, making a course program, etc. Measurement of course outcomes is carried out through exams, assignments, applications, and projects.
 The collected data are evaluated in the departmental internal stakeholder meeting held in the week after final exams.
 Measures are taken for the outcomes that could not be properly implemented.
 The course outcomes that are considered deficient or redundant are updated and presented to the faculty board.
 The Dean is responsible for the improvements to be made in consideration of the implemented measures and updated outcomes.